British Values linked to Colnbrook Values

-- Children’s views are represented through the School Council, Green Team and through other processes in the school, such as the writing of our collective School Prayer.
+- Children’s views are represented through the School Council, Worship Leaders and through other processes in the school, such as the writing of our collective School Prayer.

 - Elections are held for the School Council and Head Boy and Girl, and the children participate fully in the election of their peers to represent them.

 - A specific IPC unit on the democratic process is taught in Year 5/6.

 - Democracy is promoted through PSHE lessons within the IPC.

 - Children and staff understand and abide by our behaviour policy and children reflect on their actions when they do not follow these rules.

 - The understanding of the value of laws and rules comes through the consistent application of our behaviour policy.

 - We work closely with the local police in our community to build good relationships and to help the children understand the role of the police in their community.